nasa/openmct/README.md

 * An `index.html` that runs Open MCT in its default configuration.

 Additional `gulp` tasks are defined in [the gulpfile](gulpfile.js).

-### Building Open MCT

-Once downloaded, Open MCT can be built with the following command:

-    npm install

-This will install various dependencies, build CSS from Sass files, run tests, and lint the source code.

-It's not necessary to do this after every code change, unless you are making changes to stylesheets, or you are running the minified version of the app (under `dist`).

-### Running Open MCT

-Once built, Open MCT can be run using the command:

-    npm start

-For more information on building and running Open MCT, please see our getting started guide - https://nasa.github.io/openmct/getting-started/

 ### Building Documentation